learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 ## Summary

-In this lab you applied PCA to the popular Iris dataset.
-You looked at performance of a simple classifier and impact of PCA on it.
+In this lab, you applied PCA to the popular Iris dataset.
+You looked at the performance of a simple classifier and the impact of PCA on the accuracy of the model and the time it took to run the model.
 From here, you'll continue to explore PCA at more fundamental levels.